-Post-Arrival Orientation, officially called Post-Arrival Orientation, is the first conference JET participants arriving in Group A, B or C will attend.
-This three-day conference (two days for those arriving in Group C) begins the day after new JET participants arrive in Japan and is the convergence point for new JET participants, before they disperse to their new home across Japan.
+Post-Arrival Orientation, is the first conference JET participants will attend after arriving in Japan.
+This three-day conference begins the day after new JET participants arrive in Japan and is the convergence point for new JET participants, before they depart for their new home across Japan.

 The purpose of Post-Arrival Orientation is to provide a basic introduction to life on the JET Programme.
 The orientation is composed of the following: